sherpal/MBFFZ/README.md

-Each now and then, triangles (zombies) appear and chase at all times the closest player.
+Each now and then, triangles (zombies) appear and chase at all times the closest player (that is, they change their mind all the time).
 Once a zombie collides a player, that player dies instantly.